ladjs/lad/Readme.md

 ## <a href="#crocodile-index">:crocodile:</a> [How do I get updates?](#crocodile-how-do-i-get-updates)

 We provide updates to this repository and a detailed changelog, which you can then add/merge into your project.
 The [GitHub Releases Pages][gh-releases] provides detailed documentation for every release of CrocodileJS.

-You can also use the CLI tool `crocodile`, and run the command `crocodile upgrade` in order to upgrade your project.
+The CLI tool `crocodile` comes with a command `crocodile update`.
+Running this command will give you the latest updates on CrocodileJS.

+Also, we've built-in to CrocodileJS an [update-notifier][update-notifier] script that will let you know if updates are available (based off the version in your `.crocodile.yml` file in the root of your project).
+It checks daily for updates, and you can change the frequency of this in `src/config/index.js`.

-Please note that after you upgrade, you will need to update the version specified in `.crocodile.yml` of your project.
+Please note that after you upgrade or merge changes from a new CrocodileJS release &ndash; you will need to update the version specified in `.crocodile.yml` of your project.

-You will need to "star" and "watch" this repository to stay active.
-We don't have an automated update system nor a Google Group.
-It is your responsibility and duty as a CrocodileJS developer to stay up to date on everything.  **<u>Lastly, it's a necessity</u>** that you [join us on Slack][slack-url] to stay in the loop!
+You should also "star" and "watch" this repository on GitHub to stay up to date.
+It is your responsibility and duty as a CrocodileJS developer to stay updated.  **<u>Lastly, it's a necessity, especially for debugging</u>** that you [join us on Slack][slack-url]!

 You can also follow us on Twitter at <https://twitter.com/niftylettuce>.

 ## <a href="#crocodile-index">:crocodile:</a> [Who built it?](#crocodile-who-built-it)

-CrocodileJS v1.0.0 was released in September 2016 by [@niftylettuce][nifty-twitter].
+CrocodileJS was released in September 2016 by [@niftylettuce][nifty-twitter].

 ## <a href="#crocodile-index">:crocodile:</a> [Can we hire or partner with @niftylettuce?](#crocodile-can-we-hire-niftylettuce)